Mark your calendars

 AtlasCamp, our premier conference for add-on and plugin developers, was held in Berlin for 2014.
 AtlasCamp is a two-day conference designed to help you enhance your skills, learn about the Atlassian developer platform, and have an awesome time with Atlassians and fellow developers.

 Join us for two full days of product previews, networking opportunities, and killer talks.
-Space is limited, so register now!

 Questions?
 Contact us.

-JIRA General Manager
+JIRA Product Manager